Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Background : Differential Privacy

 \paragraph{Statistical queries.} Differential privacy aims to protect the privacy of individuals in the context of \emph{statistical queries}.
 In SQL terms, these are queries using standard aggregation operators (\texttt{COUNT}, \texttt{AVG}, etc.) as well as histograms created via the \texttt{GROUP BY} operator in which aggregations are applied to records within each group.
-Differential privacy is not suitable for queries that return raw data (e.g. rows in the database) since such queries are inherently privacy-violating. \ifextended We formalize the targeted class of queries in Section~\ref{sec:preliminaries}.
-In Section~\ref{sec:histogram_queries} we discuss how our approach supports histogram queries, which require special care to avoid leaking information via the presence of absence of groups.\fi
+Differential privacy is not suitable for queries that return raw data (e.g. rows in the database) since such queries are inherently privacy-violating.